 Adrian’s passion is to create an environment for people to perform to the best of their abilities and assist organisations in achieving excellent outcomes.

-Dr Denise Caruso is the CEO of ANZSA for the last seven years.
+Dr Denise Caruso has been leading ANZSA for over 10 years.

 She holds a PhD in Immunology from the University of Texas/MD Anderson Cancer Center, where she was a National Institutes of Health (USA) Fellow in Tumour Immunology and has been at the forefront of immunotherapy for solid tumours research.

 Prior to commencing her graduate studies, Denise held research roles at Harvard Medical School, Boston and at the Fred Hutchinson Cancer Research Centre in Seattle.
 Her previous role was as Senior Research Fellow at the Murdoch Children’s Research Institute at the Children’s Cancer Center at the Royal Children’s Hospital Melbourne, where she conducted immunotherapy clinical trials and basic science research.